vishnuprasad17/vishnuprasad17/readme.md

 <!-- Introduction -->
 <p align="center">⚡ I am a self-taught full-stack developer.</p>
-<p align="center">Currently busy learning and acquiring new coding skills, focusing on full-stack development in MERN stack.</p>
+<p align="center">📚 Currently busy learning and acquiring new coding skills, focusing on full-stack development in MERN stack.</p>
-<p align="center">Interested in creating interactive web designs and developing web applications that are scalable and robust.</p>
+<p align="center">🎯 Interested in creating interactive web designs and developing web applications that are scalable and robust.</p>

 <!-- Ask Me About -->
 ## 💬 Ask Me About